-- National Minimum Standards for Boarding School (2015), Standard 12: Promoting Positive Behaviour and Relationships - Equality Act, 2010. - SEND Code of Practice 2014: 0 to 25 years - Preventing and Tackling Bullying: Advice for School Leaders, Staff and Governing Bodies, October 2014
+- Equality Act, 2010.

+- SEND Code of Practice 2014: 0 to 25 years

+- Preventing and Tackling Bullying: Advice for School Leaders, Staff and Governing Bodies, 2017

 This policy is integral to the Spiritual, Moral, Social and Cultural development of children.

 The policy of the School is that the bullying of one member of the School by another represents behaviour which is unacceptable and which will not betolerated.